Praise for Instrument of War

 “[Instrument of War is a] thoroughgoing look at the essential role that music plays in the US armed forces.
 Suisman’s research reveals that music has been as indispensable to the US’s warmaking machinery as tanks and uniforms going back at least to the 1860s and the Civil War.” — The Wire

-“Masterful… Expertly researched and documented, Instrument of War is written in clear, yet professional prose informing novices and experts alike—and is a book that will find its way to the shelves of military and other historians, musicologists, music educators, band directors, amateur musicians, music listeners, and general readers.” — Journal of Military History
+“Masterful… Expertly researched and documented, Instrument of War is written in clear, yet professional prose informing novices and experts alike.” — Journal of Military History

 “[A] nuanced history of music and pop culture in wartime” — Library Journal (starred review)